Electric Anarchy – Life without fossil fuels

 Renewable electricity sources were never asked to pay for the service they enjoyed.
 We need to bring the grid up to the task of absorbing renewables.

-Renewables bring our technological and financial systems to the breaking point already now.
+Renewables bring our technological and financial systems to the breaking point.
+This happens not in any imaginary future but right now.
 Imagine how it will be when all fossil fuels disappear.

 Let’s go through that scenario for a moment.